mjhea0/flask-tracking/articles/Python Web Applications With Flask - Part II.md

     return render_template("tracking/site.html", visits=data, site=site)
 ```

-The only real change here is that if the user is logged in, but did not create the site, they will see an error page, rather than the visits.
+The only real change here is that if the user is logged in, but does not own the site, they will see an authorization error page, rather than being able to view the visits for the site.

 ### Providing a means of tracking visitors